rorimwema/rorimwema/README.md

 - 👀 I’m interested in building scalable, resilient software architectures and exploring the latest in distributed systems.
-- 🌱 I’mbinterested in building scalable, resilient software architectures and exploring the latest in distributed systems.
+- 🌱 I’m interested in building scalable, resilient software architectures and exploring the latest in distributed systems.
 - 💞️ I’m looking to collaborate on projects involving system architecture, cloud-native technologies, or any codebase aiming for high stability and performance.
 - 📫 How to reach me: clintonrorim@gmail.com
-- ⚡ Fun fact: I love debugging & Coffee
+- ⚡ Fun fact: I love debugging & Coffee ☕️
 - 📝 I occassionally write articles on [dev.to/rorimwema](https://dev.to/rorimwema)

 <!-- BLOG-POST-LIST:START -->